Vervi7/Vervi-Ostranaut-Mod/README.md

 ## Installation Instruction
 - Copy the mod folder you want to install in the mod folder of the game.
 - edit the loading_order.json and add the name of the mod to the list.
-- If you use more than one mod add the "VerviModCompatibility" at the end of the list.
+- If you use more than one off my mod add the "VerviModCompatibility" at the end of the list.
 It will unified the Shop for all the item added to appear in game.

 Ex: